 When it comes to writing your studio policy, there is no one-size-fits-all approach.
 You need to consider your own situation carefully when writing your policy.
 Although someone else’s may look great, it might not suit you.

 If you haven’t yet got a studio policy, or you’re looking to revise yours, I have collected together some useful articles and blog posts on Pinterest.
-Additionally, I have created a checklist of ideas to help you plan or revise your policy.
-You can download this for free here.
+Additionally, I have created a PDF checklist of ideas to help you plan or revise your policy which you can download below.

 Pin for later: